Désirée Bernard

-Désirée Patricia Bernard (born 2 March 1939) is a Guyanese lawyer and jurist who was the country's first female judge of the High Court in 1980 and Justice of Appeal of the Supreme Court in 1992.
+Désirée Patricia Bernard (2 March 1939 – 28 March 2024) was a Guyanese lawyer and jurist who was the country's first female judge of the High Court in 1980 and Justice of Appeal of the Supreme Court in 1992.
 She was appointed Chief Justice of Guyana in 1996, Chancellor of the Judiciary of Guyana and the Caribbean in 2001 and a Judge of the Caribbean Court of Justice in 2005.
 In 2014, she was appointed to the Bermuda Court of Appeal.

 Early life and education

 Bernard was born in Georgetown on 2 March 1939, the only child of William and Maude Bernard.
 Her father was a Sergeant of Police.
 She attended St Ambrose School in Georgetown and won a place at Bishops High School.
 She planned to become a teacher, until a family friend encouraged her to consider law.
 She attained a Bachelor of Laws degree with honours from the University of London in 1963.